 Here’s the good news though: teacher professional development doesn’t have to be boring or inconvenient!
 There are a multitude of better ways available to all educators – it’s just a matter of planning and some strategic advocacy.

 As we enter the summer months, lots of teachers are looking to get their PD hours while they have some extra time available.
 And if you’re interested in arts integration and STEAM, we have some fantastic opportunities for you!
-Here’s how you can get your hours while still enjoying your summer.
+Here’s a professional development plan for teachers on how you can get your hours while still enjoying your summer.

 Select your Focus